potassco/clorm/docs/clorm/installation.rst

 .. note:: The home of Clorm

-   Going forward Clorm will be part of Potassco (home of Clingo and other ASP tools).
-The GitHub namespace has been changed and Anaconda will follow shortly.
+   Going forward Clorm will be maintained within the Potassco suite of tools (home of Clingo and other ASP tools).
+The GitHub and Anaconda namespaces have been changed accordingly.